forta-network/docs/docs/alchemy-partnership.md

-# Setup your Forta node using Alchemy
+# Scan With Alchemy

 ## *Special Offer*
+If you want your scan node to run faster and avoid rate limiting, beyond our free tier, we’re also offering upgrades to the Alchemy growth tier at a discount for our frens in Forta’s community!

 ***Growth Plan - $44/month (10% VIP Discount)**
 *Alchemy Platform*